 The 2022 NDAA did not make any changes to those powers, but, the 2023 Residual Duties Provision did.
 The provision lists the commander's powers to grant immunity, hire experts, and order depositions as examples of those residual powers.
-As noted above, the 2023 NDAA specifies that the President is charged with effecting that transfer of power through regulations.
-Accordingly, the 2023 amendments to the MCM provide that, regarding grants of immunity, in cases where a special trial counsel is exercising authority over the charges, the special trial counsel, or that counsel's designee, is authorized to grant immunity to witnesses.
-In addition, the 2023 amendments also transfer the convening authority's power to authorize a pre-referral deposition to the military judge; the same is true for authorizing the funding of expert assistance for the defense.
-The 2023 Act states that these changes will be effective in December 2023.
+116 As noted above, the 2023 NDAA specifies that the President is charged with effecting that transfer of power through regulations.117 Accordingly, the 2023 amendments to the MCM provide that, regarding grants of immunity, in cases where a special trial counsel is exercising authority over the charges, the special trial counsel, or that counsel's designee, is authorized to grant immunity to witnesses.
+118 In addition, the 2023 amendments also transfer the convening authority's to fund such requests upon application from both the Government and defense, as well as requiring a military judge to review any denials).
+It is worth noting that many civilian jurisdictions process requests to fund experts through the courts focusing, primarily, on the indigency of the accused.
+See e.g., U.S. DEP'T OF JUST., JUSTICE MANUAL § 3-8.520 (2018).
+115 MCM, supra note 15, R.C.M.
+704(c).

-&lt;sup>113 MCM, supra note 15, R.C.M.
-702(b).
+114 MCM, supra note 15, R.C.M.
+703(d) (requiring a convening authority to decide whether